Kritik’s platform is free for community colleges; learn how peer assessment can benefit community college students today.

 Improved Assignment Structure

 Nearly two-thirds of community college students work part-time in addition to attending school.
-The balance between work and managing school assignments can be a lot for students to deal with effectively.
-That is why it's imperative for educators to create assignments that offer students value for the time they put into completing it.
-A single 15-page research paper with a grade once submitted, is less effective than five mini-writing assignments with targeted feedback & commentary for students to improve on in four-year or two-year colleges.
+The balance between work and managing school assignments can be a lot for part-time students to deal with effectively.
+This is applicable That is why it's imperative for educators to create assignments that offer students value for the time they put into completing it.
+A single 15-page research paper with a grade once submitted, is less effective than five mini-writing assignments with targeted feedback and commentary for students to improve on in four-year or two-year colleges.

 Enhancing learning for community college students

 While access to increased investment from governments is needed for community colleges to succeed, technology platforms like Kritik – which offer students and educators free access to learning tools like peer assessment – can help bridge the learning gap faced by many community college students (whether current students, new students, or transfer students).

 Click here to learn more about this exclusive offer & to book a quick and personalized demo.